LucoLe/tictactoe/README.md

 # Comments

 I have used git for version control and a combination of Capybara, Cucumber and RSpec to develop the application in BDD manor.
 I have configured Capybara to use drivers for Chrome and Mozilla for in browser testing, and rack_test for simulated browser testing.
 I have used Twitter Bootstrap and JQuery to create the frontend of the application.
+And YARD to create the documentation of the code.

+# To start the application

+In the project folder run the following commands:

+  - bundle install
+  - ruby app.rb

+After that the application can be tested on http://localhost:4567/

 # TODO